CoSMoSoftware/OBS-studio-webrtc/README.md

 After you can start streaming, OBS will connect to the default room and if you have any suscriber present in the room, you will see the OBS stream.

-# IMPORTANTS FILES
+## Docs (in progress..)

-## WebsocketClientImpl.cpp
+### WebsocketClientImpl.cpp

-The two most important files are websocketAPI where we receive the message and define the protocol with JANUS.
+That is where we receive the message and define the protocol API with JANUS.

-## WebRTCStream.cpp inside the folder /plugin/output/
+### WebRTCStream.cpp inside the folder /plugin/output/

 There is where we handle the message, get and setup the offer and answer from libwebrtc.
 Also, is there we initial/remove the stream.